Seednode/roulette/README.md

 Browser history is preserved, so you can always go back to any previously displayed media.

-Supported file types and extensions are listed in the corresponding source files in `formats/`.

 Feature requests, code criticism, bug reports, general chit-chat, and unrelated angst accepted at `roulette@seedno.de`.

 Static binary builds available [here](https://cdn.seedno.de/builds/roulette).